fedyacpp/fedyacpp/README.md

 ### 🔒 telegram-mesh-bot
 [![Status](https://img.shields.io/badge/Status-Private-lightgrey)](https://github.com/fedyacpp/telegram-mesh-bot)

-A private project focused on reverse engineering the [МЭШ](https://school.mos.ru) API to develop a Telegram bot.
+A **currently** private project focused on reverse engineering the [МЭШ](https://school.mos.ru) API to develop a Telegram bot.
 This project aims to integrate МЭШ functionalities into a Telegram interface, allowing users to interact with МЭШ services seamlessly.

 ## 🌐 Let's Connect!